A 2Cat-inspired model structure for double categories: Introduction

 Since the Lack model structure on $\TwoCat$ is cofibrantly generated, so is the model structure on $\DblCat$ constructed above.
 Moreover, every double category is fibrant, since all objects are fibrant in $\TwoCat$.

-By taking a closer look at the homotopy equivalences in our model structure on $\DblCat$, we identify them as the double functors $F\colon \AA\to \BB$ such that there exist a double functor $G\colon \BB\to \AA$ and two horizontal pseudo natural equivalences $\id_\AA\simeq GF$ and $FG\simeq \id_\BB$.
+By taking a closer look at the homotopy equivalences in our model structure on $\DblCat$, we identify them as the double functors $F\colon \AA\to \BB$ such that there is a double functor $G\colon \BB\to \AA$ and two horizontal pseudo natural equivalences $\id_\AA\simeq GF$ and $FG\simeq \id_\BB$.
 In particular, the usual Whitehead theorem for model structures (see \cite[Lemma 4.24]{DS}) allows us to identify the double biequivalences between cofibrant double categories as the homotopy equivalences described above.

 In fact, we show in \cref{thm:Whitehead1} that a more lax version of this result, involving a horizontally pseudo double functor $G$, holds for an even larger class of double categories containing the cofibrant objects; this mirrors the definition of biequivalences in $\TwoCat$, which further supports the fact that our double biequivalences provide a good notion of weak equivalences between double categories.
-As a corollary, we retrieve the Whitehead theorem for $2$-categories mentioned above.
+As a corollary, we retrieve the Whitehead theorem for $2$-categories mentioned above. \begin{theoremA} Let $\AA$ and $\BB$ be double categories such that the underlying vertical category $U\bfV\BB$ is a disjoint union of copies of $\mathbbm 1$ and $\mathbbm 2$.
+Then a double functor $F\colon \AA\to \BB$ is a double biequivalence if and only if there is a normal horizontally pseudo double functor ${G\colon \BB\to \AA}$, and horizontal pseudo natural equivalences $\eta\colon \id_\AA\simeq GF$ and $\epsilon\colon FG\simeq \id_\BB$. \end{theoremA}